 And that’s great.
 We want you to have wedding portraits you love and a photographer you connect with even if it isn’t us.
 We’ll all be happier in the end.

-Look at a photographers blog, their instagram, their portfolio, flip through a real, tangible album (crazy, i know!).
+Look at a photographers blog or instagram, flip through a real, tangible album (crazy, i know!).
 Don’t like what you see?
 You never will.
 Don’t try to talk yourself into it.
 Move on.
 You’re gonna regret it.

 What people like in photography is subjective.

 We love warm images, that are on the darker (but not “moody” side), untraditional posing (we almost never say “Look at the camera and smile!,” being in the middle of the dance floor with all the action filling up the picture, catching tender moments people don’t know we’re photographing, and creating tender moments by guiding a couple through an experience.

 But some people love dark and moody images with tones that look desaturated and vintage.
 Others like bright and airy with tones that are almost pastel.

 Maybe they want the “photo journalistic” approach of being completely hands off and never directing at all.

 Or they’re looking for traditional stand and look at the camera portraiture.

 And that’s OK!